Spread (film): Production

 The film was directed by David Mackenzie, and was produced by Jason Goldberg, Ashton Kutcher, Peter Morgan, and Karyn Spencer (assistant producer).

 Anne Heche revealed David Mackenzie would often keep the camera distant so as not to interfere with 'the intimacy of a moment.'
 "There's one thing that's all one take, from when I walk in and find him [in a sexual act with] another girl, and her leaving, and Nikki and I get into a huge argument, all the way to when I throw him down on the couch and we start having sex.
 That's all one shot.
 You're never being told who to feel for or how to feel about it.
 The camera was literally out the window for that entire thing," Heche said.

 Reception

 Critical reception

-Spread received generally negative reviews from critics.
-At Rotten Tomatoes, based on 59 reviews, the movie rated an aggregate score of 21% positive reviews, noting that, "Despite occasional detours into surprisingly dark territory, Spread overall is an ineffectual celebration of vacuous Los Angeles high life rather than a deconstruction of it."
+Spread was not well received by critics.
+According to critic aggregation site Rotten Tomatoes, the film scored a rating of 22% based on 59 reviews with the critical consensus; "Despite occasional detours into surprisingly dark territory, Spread overall is an ineffectual celebration of vacuous Los Angeles high life rather than a deconstruction of it."